Blue card system statistics

 To help keep children in Queensland safe, the blue card system stops certain people upfront from holding or applying for a blue card.

-Another important safeguard for Queensland children is the No Card, No Start laws, which mean all people working with children are screened before they can start child-related work.
+Another important safeguard for Queensland children are the No Card, No Link, No Start laws, which mean all people working with children are screened before they can start child-related work.

 Online applicants with no police or other relevant information are usually approved for a blue card within a few days.

-There are a number of factors that can impact our processing times, some of which are out of our control.
+There are a number of factors that can impact our processing times, some of which are outside our control.

 Monitoring